stealthBS/demo1-repo/AI notes.md

 - INSTRUCTIONS : *`Write a short bio for my website's about page.`*
 - FORMATTING : *`Keep it to one paragraph under 60 words.`*
 - BOUNDARIES : *`Use a warm, confident tone - avoid sounding formal or generic.`*
 - EXAMPLE : *`Use this as a style reference : "I help brands tell better stories - with strategy, emotion, and clean visuals.
 If it feels real, I'm in."`*

+Now if we combine the above prompts, then it will be like : *`asdf`*.